Dansyuqri/learn-go/README.md

-# learn-go
+# saferm
-This repository is a project for me to explore Go.
+A command-line tool for removing files from a directory in a safe fashion.
+Written in Go.